callmeEthan/ElegantLauncher/README.md

 This actually took a long time to write.

 ## Feature
-* Dynamic, you can add as much as 50 apps or more, I don't recommend doing that though.
+* Dynamic, you can add as much as 50 games or more, I don't recommend doing that though.
 * Navigate with mouse wheel or arrow keys, escape to exit.
 * Work with controller, activate launcher with Start (only when explorer or rainmeter in foreground, not to interfere with user activity).
 * Smooth scrolling animation.